ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-23-knowing-why-service-design-designer.markdown

 Design is the process of working out and deciding on how something works.
 Design is [the rendering of intent](https://articles.uie.com/design_rendering_intent/).

-#### What is service design?
+#### So, what is (service + design) service design?

 > Service design improves the experiences of both the user and employee by designing, aligning, and optimizing an organization’s operations to better support customer journeys.
 > (Nielsen Norman Group)\[https://www.nngroup.com/articles/service-design-101/\]

-Service design is about making services usable.
-Service design looks for strengths and weaknesses.
+I view service design as _making services usable_.
+Service design looks for strengths and weaknesses and then improving.
 It is about being strategic, researching, analysing, understanding what needs to be done and then doing.

 #### What outcomes will you be expecting from doing service design work?